-The Outdoor Access code here in Scotland gives the right of responsible access to everyone.
-This means that the general public are legally allowed to walk/bike/canoe anywhere they wish to providing it is not within the immediate grounds of a building.
-So you don’t have the right to walk across someone’s manicured garden, but you do have the right to roam the hills at will without sticking to what few paths there are.
+Everyone has a right of responsible access in Scotland due to The Outdoor Access.
+You are legally allowed to walk/bike/canoe anywhere they wish.
+You do need to avoid the immediate grounds of a building.
+So you don’t have the right to walk across someone’s manicured garden.
+You do have the right to roam the hills at will without sticking to what few paths there are.

 2. Scotland has some amazing wildlife

 Photo description: A Capercaillie in the Cairngorms